 And then, mid-afternoon, a dog party!
 Big brown Escher and Frida the spotty puppy came to visit.
 We raced around and around, crashed through the water race (Escher), leapt into the pond (Winnie and Escher), chased sticks (Pebbles), and tried to copy the big dogs (Frida).
 Going in the cold water was a bit scary for the puppy, though.

 Have just spent another four glorious hours by the water, but more assertively than yesterday.
 Firstly I weeded vigorously around the Koru courtyard, where the invasive little Euphorbia is looking its most wonderful and welcome best.
 Ah - the optimism that spring brings...

-Then put on my wading suit to get in the water and trim Phormium leaves.
+Then I put on my wading suit to get in the water and trim Phormium leaves and ferns.
 The stiff attached gumboots are quite hard on my old arthritic feet and ankles, the secateurs hard on my arthritic fingers.
 Oh dear!
 Poor old thing...

 Phormiums Cleaned Up

 At the end of the day I made the best decision ever.
 Ditched the waders (this involved about ten minutes wriggling and jiggling) and collected up all my tools (don't always do this, oops).
 Dragged the last few day's dry mess out from underneath the hedge, and burnt the lot.
 Only took another hour.
 Yeay for me!
 The perfect end to my gardening day, and week.